Learning Plan for Becoming a Codex CLI Expert

 style C fill:#ffebee

-Milestone: You can install Codex, authenticate, switch between approval modes, and explain the sandbox/approval matrix to a colleague.
+Milestone: You can install Codex, authenticate, switch between approval modes, explain the sandbox/approval matrix, and complete a fix-and-test cycle without manual coding.

-The goal is to make Codex consistently useful by giving it durable project knowledge and personalised defaults.
+Goal: Make Codex consistently useful by giving it durable project knowledge, personalised defaults, and a structured prompting discipline.

-Codex reads ~/.codex/config.toml for persistent settings6.
+Codex reads ~/.codex/config.toml for settings that persist across every session8.
 A sensible starter:

 model = "gpt-5.4"